 A3.
 In the case of a public sector entity, legislators and regulators are often the primary users of its financial statements.
 Furthermore, the financial statements may be used to make decisions other than economic decisions.
+The determination of materiality for the financial statements as a whole (and, if applicable, materiality level or levels for particular classes of transactions, account balances or disclosures) in an

-9 SLAuS 315 (Revised 2019)
+9 SLAuS 315 (Revised)

-0 SLAuS 330, The Auditor's Responses to Assessed Risks
+10 SLAuS 330, The Auditor's Responses to Assessed Risks